Under or over-production of thyroid hormone (thyroxine) can slow down or speed up all chemical prosesses in the body.

 Nutmeg (Myristica fragrans) This oil (and spice) helps support the adrenal glands – so is good for those who suffer from adrenal deficiency.
-The oil stimulates circulation, which should help with hands and feet, and helps with digestive problems such as indigestion and flatulence.
+The oil stimulates circulation, which should help with cold hands and feet, and helps with digestive problems such as indigestion and flatulence.

 Pine (Pinus Pinaster/Sylvestris) This oil acts on the hormones, having a cortisone-like effect.
 Since the body needs adequate stores of its own cortisol hormone in order to use thyroxine successfully, this oil might be worth trying if you’re still feeling very tired while on medication.

 Camomile (Matricaria Recutita) Chamomile can improve hair growth and condition, soothe inflamed joints, lessen insomnia, dispel migraines, and generally de-stress the body and mind.

 Geranium (Pelargonium Graveolens) Geranium oil works strongly to help balance hormones, and is also a relaxant (good for cramps), anti-inflammatory (good for those with Hashimoto’s), and stimulates the liver and pancreas.
 Since the liver does a lot of the good work in converting T4 hormone into T3 – vital for those on thyroxine – this is a big bonus.